Dimensionality Reduction and Wasserstein Stability for Kernel Regression: Proofs

 and thus $f_{\lambda, \tilde{\rho}} \circ A$ is the unique optimizer of

 which yields $f_{\lambda, \tilde{\rho}} \circ A = f_{\lambda, \rho}$.

 (iii): The argument given at the beginning of the proof immediately implies the same eigenvalue decay of the operators $L_{K, \rho_X}$ and $L_{K, \tilde{\rho}_{\tilde{X}}}$ and thus the parameter $\alpha$ can be chosen equally.
-That the parameter $\beta$ can be chosen equally follows using (i) and (ii), since a quick calculation reveals
+Using (i) and (ii), we have